The Climate Crisis Secret

 The conclusion on a final percentage is a conservative value as there are no published values to be found for carbon absorption lost in land cleared for livestock and feed production.
 Based on these methods that did not include the possible 13.7 percent of GHG emissions attributed to livestock respiration, one can determine that animal agriculture is responsible for at least 37 percent of GHG emissions.

 The Problem with the Current Food System

 Beyond GHG emissions, our current food system is creating many global issues.
 In Hawken’s extensively detailed and comprehensive proposal to reverse global warming, called Project Drawdown, the food system was ranked the highest in its potential to reduce emissions.
 Of the top 20 solutions, eight related to food.
 Based on that analysis, decisions about what we consume are the most significant contributions we can make to reversing global warming.
 With this analysis, what we are eating today can be considered the number one cause of global warming.

-Although a major global problem is anthropogenic GHG emissions, the animal agriculture industry’s environmental issues are wide and far-reaching beyond these emissions.
+Although a significant global problem is anthropogenic GHG emissions, the animal agriculture industry’s environmental issues are comprehensive and far-reaching beyond these emissions.
 Livestock occupies 45 percent of the global surface area, yet on average, 90 percent of land-based livestock are raised primarily confined to factory farms.

 The US livestock population consumes more than seven times as much grain as is consumed directly by the entire American population.

 The current global livestock population requires at least 80 percent of the world’s soybean production and more than one-half of all corn.
 Basic laws of biophysics show that growing feed crops for animals, which people then kill and eat, will never be as resource-efficient, as simply growing the plants for us to eat directly.